Microstock (racing): The Golden Years (1981 - 1989)

 The "golden years" of microstock racing were through the 1980s, when they raced at their home track of Pine Brook Speedway in Pine Brook, NJ.
 The location of the track in north-central NJ was optimum to attract drivers from all over NJ, PA, and NY.
 It was not uncommon for car counts to reach over 60 microstocks at the peak of their popularity (in contrast, a typical NASCAR race has around 40 cars).

 AMSRA

 During the 1980s, all official microstock racing was governed by the American Microstock Racing Association.
 Cars had to adhere to AMSRA rules in order to participate in AMSRA sanctioned races.
 During the early 1980s, kart racing was nearly unheard of in other parts of the country.
 It is possible that AMSRA was one of the first few kart sanctioning bodies in the United States along with the WKA.
 After the loss of their home track of Pine Brook Speedway (see below), microstock racing began a slow but steady decline.
 After a few years, AMSRA did not have enough membership to maintain control of the sport, and the club began to fraction into smaller subsets of racing (Modified Outlaw Microstocks, World Formula, etc.).
 AMSRA has been considered defunct since the late 1990s.

 Microstock Racing League

 The MRL was formed as a replacement to AMSRA.
+MSRS is the current racing series microctocks in which microstocks run.